dervinism/minis/README.md

 export LD_PRELOAD="${LD_PRELOAD:+${LD_PRELOAD}:}\
 /usr/local/MATLAB/MATLAB_Runtime/v912/bin/glnxa64/glibc-2.17_shim.so"
 ```
-Make sure you also execute these commands in your terminal. \
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Make sure you also execute these commands in your terminal. \
-4. Install minis and its dependencies by executing the lines below in your terminal:
+&nbsp;&nbsp;&nbsp; 4.
+Install minis and its dependencies by executing the lines below in your terminal:
 ```
 pip install matlab
 pip install pyabf